-Recruitment, Accrual, and Feasibility
+• Recruitment, Accrual, and Feasibility

-- How well the application addresses the availability of human subjects for the clinical trial and the prospect of their participation. - Whether the application demonstrates access to the proposed human subjects population. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical trial. - How well the application identifies possible delays (e.g., slow accrual, attrition) and presents adequate contingency plans to resolve them. - To what extent the proposed clinical trial might affect the daily lives of the individual human subjects participating in the study (e.g., will human subjects still be able to take their regular medications while participating in the clinical trial?
-Are human subjects required to stay overnight in a hospital?). - Whether the strategy for the inclusion of women and minorities is well-described and appropriate to the objectives of the study. - Whether the distribution of the proposed enrollment on the basis of sex/gender, race, and/or ethnicity is appropriate for the proposed research.
+- To what degree the number of human subjects to be enrolled within the study is reasonable based upon the proposed timeline, study procedures, study population, inclusion/exclusion criteria, and planned efforts to achieve accrual goals. - How well the application addresses the availability of human subjects for the clinical effort, access to the proposed human subject population, and the prospect of their participation. - The degree to which the recruitment, informed consent, screening, and retention processes for human subjects will meet the needs of the proposed clinical study. - o How well the application identifies possible delays (e.g., slow/low enrollment, poor retention) and presents adequate mitigation plans to resolve them. - Whether the strategy for the inclusion of women and minorities is appropriate to the objectives of the study. - Whether the distribution of the proposed enrollment on the basis of sex/gender, race, and/or ethnicity is appropriate for the proposed research.